Lt. Colonel George L. Baker National Secretary (Executive Director)

 Ronald Daoang Senior Accountant

-Ronald Daoang has worked for The Salvation Army World Service Office (SAWSO) for more than four years and currently serves as the Senior Accountant responsible for generating various financial reports for management use.
+Ronald Daoang has worked for The Salvation Army World Service Office (SAWSO) for more than ten years and currently serves as the Senior Accountant responsible for generating various financial reports for management use.
 He also manages SAWSO’s Accounting System as well as oversees the banking transactions including wire transfer to Salvation Army offices overseas.
 He is a dedicated staff member and is truly “Doing the Most Good” as a good steward of donor’s money.

 Ronald has more than twenty years of experience in various business sectors earning him full understanding of the different areas and functions of financial and general accounting, auditing, budgeting, contract management, bank control and cash management.
 This includes full knowledge of the Generally Accepted Accounting Principles (GAAP) and the International Financial Reporting Standards (IFRS).
 He received his Bachelor of Science in Accountancy at Northwestern University-Philippines in 1992 and passed the Philippine Certified Public Accountant (CPA) Licensure Examinations in the same year.